Ann Gardiner1

 Christopher Gardiner was the son of unknown Gardiner.1

-Christopher Gardiner lived at Bermondsey, London, England.1
+He lived at Bermondsey, London, EnglandG.1

 Child of Christopher Gardiner